Astrochemistry

-Astrochemistry is the study of the abundance and reactions of molecules in the universe, and their interaction with radiation.
-The discipline is an overlap of astronomy and chemistry.
-The word "astrochemistry" may be applied to both the Solar System and the interstellar medium.
-The study of the abundance of elements and isotope ratios in Solar System objects, such as meteorites, is also called cosmochemistry, while the study of interstellar atoms and molecules and their interaction with radiation is sometimes called molecular astrophysics.
-The formation, atomic and chemical composition, evolution and fate of molecular gas clouds is of special interest, because it is from these clouds that solar systems form.
+Astrochemistry is the interdisciplinary scientific study of the abundance and reactions of molecules in space and their interaction with radiation.
+The discipline overlaps with astronomy and chemistry.
+The term may refer to studies within both the Solar System and the interstellar medium.
+The investigation of elemental abundances and isotope ratios in Solar System materials, such as meteorites, is known as cosmochemistry, while the study of interstellar atoms and molecules and their interaction with radiation is sometimes called molecular astrophysics.
+The formation, composition, evolution and fate of molecular clouds is of particular interest, as these clouds are the birthplaces of planetary systems.

 History

-As an offshoot of the disciplines of astronomy and chemistry, the history of astrochemistry is founded upon the shared history of the two fields.
-The development of advanced observational and experimental spectroscopy has allowed for the detection of an ever-increasing array of molecules within solar systems and the surrounding interstellar medium.
-In turn, the increasing number of chemicals discovered by advancements in spectroscopy and other technologies have increased the size and scale of the chemical space available for astrochemical study.
+As an offshoot of astronomy and chemistry, the history of astrochemistry follows the development of both fields.
+Advances in observational and experimental spectroscopy enabled the detection of an ever‑growing range of molecules within planetary systems and the surrounding interstellar medium.
+The expanding inventory of detected species, made possible by improvements in spectroscopy and related technologies, has in turn broadened the chemical space accessible to astrochemical research.

 History of spectroscopy

-Observations of solar spectra as performed by Athanasius Kircher (1646), Jan Marek Marci (1648), Robert Boyle (1664), and Francesco Maria Grimaldi (1665) all predated Newton's 1666 work which established the spectral nature of light and resulted in the first spectroscope.
-Spectroscopy was first used as an astronomical technique in 1802 with the experiments of William Hyde Wollaston, who built a spectrometer to observe the spectral lines present within solar radiation.
-These spectral lines were later quantified through the work of Joseph von Fraunhofer.
+Early observations of solar spectra by Athanasius Kircher (1646), Jan Marek Marci (1648), Robert Boyle (1664), and Francesco Maria Grimaldi (1665) predated Isaac Newton’s 1666 demonstration of the spectral nature of light, which led to the first spectroscope.
+Spectroscopy was first applied to astronomy in 1802, when William Hyde Wollaston used a spectrometer to observe dark lines in the solar spectrum.
+These features were later measured in detail by Joseph von Fraunhofer.